Boeing makes progress on 737 MAX, but FAA needs weeks to review

 “It is going to be several more weeks before we go through all of that part of the process,” Dickson said.
 “We’ve got considerable work to do.”

 Separately, Boeing said that last week it successfully conducted a dry-run of a certification flight test.
-Dickson told Reuters last month that the FAA would need about 30 days from the time of the certification test flight before the plane could resume flights.
+Dickson told Reuters last month the FAA would need about 30 days from the time of the certification test flight before the plane could resume flights.

 The system description is a “500-ish page document that has the architecture of the flight control system and the changes that they have made,” Dickson told Reuters last month.

-Boeing shares rose on Tuesday after two sharp days of declines following the release of instant messages on Friday from a former Boeing pilot that the company had withheld from the FAA and which raised questions about what Boeing may have known about a key safety system.
+Boeing shares rose on Tuesday after two sharp days of declines following the release of instant messages on Friday from a former Boeing pilot that the company had withheld from the FAA and which raised questions about what Boeing may have known about a key safety system known as MCAS.

 That prompted an immediate demand for an explanation from the FAA about why the messages were not turned over sooner.